Ozone Solar.R Wind Temp Month Day

 )

-A second step called data_prep was added and it depends on the data step as can be seen in column depends, which will list all dependencies of a step.
+So, a second step called data_prep was added and it depends on the data step as now visible in column depends.

-Next, we add a step called model_fit, which fits a linear model to the data.
+Next, we want to add a step called model_fit that fits a linear model to the data.
 The function takes the output of the data_prep and defines a parameter xVar, which is used to specify the variable that is used as predictor in the linear model.

 "model_fit",